A follow-up to “Gurus: Yes or No?”

 Later in India I met highly qualified teachers, all of whom answered my questions and gave me practical instruction–never with the demand that I make them my guru.
 They were rare for India, that is true, but they were there and I found them by the grace of the One Guru.
 Twice I fell into the guru-trap, but both times I escaped through the mercy of that One Guru, and had learned my lesson permanently.

 You have already been initiated by God Himself.
-Here is the relevant section from chapter six of So’ham Yoga, The Yoga of the Self:
+Here is the relevant section from chapter one of Soham Yoga: The Yoga of the Self: